sahilshakes9999/is477finalproject/ProjectPlan.md

 Week, Task, and Deliverable
 |------|------|--------------|

 | **Week 6 (Oct 16)** | Finalize datasets and project plan | ProjectPlan.md |

 | **Week 7–8** | Acquire and clean datasets | Raw CSVs and cleaning notebook |

 | **Week 9** | Integrate datasets using Pandas | Merged dataset |

 | **Week 10–11** | Data profiling, quality checks, visualizations | Data quality report |

 | **Week 12** | Analyze trends, produce plots and summaries | Jupyter notebook & figures |

 | **Week 13 (Nov 11)** | Submit interim status report | StatusReport.md |

 | **Week 14–15** | Final analysis, workflow automation, finalize report | README.md, scripts, Box data |

 | **Week 16 (Dec 10)** | Final project release on GitHub | Final submission |

 ---

 ## Constraints
 - **Data availability:** Music chart datasets may not cover every country or have consistent date ranges.
-- **Standardization:** Country name variations (e.g., “United States” vs “USA”) could require cleaning.
+- **Standardization:** Country name variations (i.e: “United States” vs “USA”) could require a need cleaning.
 - **Ethical and Legal:** Datasets from Kaggle and World Bank will be verified for public use and proper citation.
 No personally identifiable information (PII) will be collected.
-- **Time constraint:** As a solo project, workload management and progressive milestones will be critical.
+- **Time constraint:** As a solo project, workload in conjunction with time management and progressive milestones will be crucial for me.

 ---

 ## Gaps and Future Needs
-- Final dataset selection: Need to confirm which specific Spotify dataset provides the best country-level granularity.
+- Final dataset selection: Need to confirm which specific Spotify dataset provides the best global/country-level granularity, needs to be to the proper level.
-- Visualization tools: Will experiment with Python libraries such as Seaborn or Plotly for geographic and trend plots.
+- Visualization tools: Will experiment with Python libraries like Seaborn or Plotly for geographic and trend plots.
 - Automation: Will evaluate whether to use Snakemake or a Python script for workflow automation.
 - Data quality metrics: Will develop a reproducible quality assessment framework once the integrated dataset is complete.